External Scholarships

 The time to apply is rapidly approaching!

-More information about the scholarship and Veterans United Foundation can be found at http://www.veteransunited.com/about/scholarships/ and http://www.enhancelives.com/ respectively.
+More information about the scholarship and Veterans United Foundation can be found at https://www.veteransunited.com/about/scholarships/ and https://www.enhancelives.com/ respectively.

-1. Student must be currently and actively enrolled at Mesa Community College and preference is given to students enrolled fulltime (12credits or more)
+1. Student must be currently and actively enrolled at Mesa Community College and preference is given to students enrolled full-time (12 credits or more)

 2. Student must be a Veteran